OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 Make sure the component's **name**:

 * Hints at what the component does
-* Doesn't contain file extensions or abundance of special characters
+* Doesn't contain file extensions or an abundance of special characters

 | Do      | Don't   |
 |---------|---------|